 Some may seek solace from the fact that the vast majority were for abuse rather than violence.
 However, the impact of abuse is not victimless.
-It can take many forms - ranging from racial or sexual abuse to an aggressive or abusive altercation.
+It can take many forms - ranging alcohol or drugs...

+from racial or sexual abuse to an aggressive or abusive altercation.
 As with violence, all abuse is unacceptable.